 State Records are not documented for non-game species.

-The Central Mudminnow is used extensively as a bait minnow where it is plentiful.
+The Central Mudminnow is used as a bait minnow where it is plentiful.
 Many Walleye anglers prefer it for bait because of its hardiness.

 Spawning begins in April at water temperatures ranging from 55 to 60 degrees F. Shallow backwater areas subject to overflow provide excellent breeding grounds, with a rise in water temperature providing the stimuli for spawning.
 The female deposits the adhesive eggs singly and directly in aquatic vegetation.
 Egg production is from 200 to 2,200, depending upon body size.
 The eggs hatch in about seven days.

 Scales of the mudminnow do not show growth annuli; age is determined by viewing otoliths or estimated from length-frequency distribution.
-Life span of the mudminnow is quite long; some fish up to 9 years of age have been taken.
+Life span of the mudminnow is long; some fish up to 9 years of age have been taken.
 Food is collected mostly from the bottom, with aquatic and terrestrial arthropods, snails, fish, plants and algae making up their diet.

-As mentioned previously, the Central Mudminnow can be difficult to sample because it flees into bottom sediments when a small seine approaches, but once the water is stirred up and turbid, it can be easily captured.
+The Central Mudminnow can be difficult to sample because it flees into bottom sediments when a small seine approaches, but once the water is stirred up and turbid, it can be easily captured.
 The mudminnow has both gas-absorbing and secreting organs in the swim bladder.
 When oxygen levels are insufficient in the water, it simply gulps air from the surface.

-The central mudminnow is used extensively as a bait minnow where it is plentiful.
+The central mudminnow is used as a bait minnow where it is plentiful.
 Many walleye anglers prefer it for bait because of its hardiness.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.